SR5-FoundryVTT/SR5-FoundryVTT/README.md

 ## Learn more
 To learn more about the features of the system and how to use them, please visit our wiki: https://github.com/smilligan93/SR5-FoundryVTT/wiki
-If you want to improve our wiki and help us out, feel free to contact us on the FoundryVTT discord server.

 ## Report issues
 Found some problem?
 Please report it in our issue tracker or on discord.